maniSbindra/consolidated-ephemeral-test-env-repo/e2e-solution-setup/mgmt-server-install/Readme.md

   * HELM_OCI_REGISTRY_USER and HELM_OCI_REGISTRY_PASSWORD: This Github token needs to have permissions to read and write github packages
   * POSTGRES_DB_PASSWORD: This will be used as the admin password for all ephemeral Postgres SQL Databases (one for each PR) created
   * GITHUB_USER & GITHUB_TOKEN: This Github token will be used by argo CD, to access the app and infrastructure repositories
-  * GITHUB_APP_REPOSITORY: https://github.com/maniSbindra/consolidated-ephemeral-test-env-repo <!-- # Change to your App Repo  -->
+  * GITHUB_APP_REPOSITORY: Add value like https://github.com/maniSbindra/consolidated-ephemeral-test-env-repo <!-- # Change to your App Repo  -->
-  * GITHUB_INFRA_REPOSITORY: https://github.com/maniSbindra/consolidated-ephemeral-test-env-repo.git <!-- # Change to your Infra Repo  -->
+  * GITHUB_INFRA_REPOSITORY: Add value like https://github.com/maniSbindra/consolidated-ephemeral-test-env-repo.git <!-- # Change to your Infra Repo  -->

 * Modify the values associated with app and infra repos in the [argo-app-set.yaml](./argo-app-set.yaml) file
   * spec.generators.pullRequest.github.owner: Add value as Github owner for the app repo